 Price Action Lab (PAL) is a software program used by quantitative traders and hedge funds around the world for algo discovery and discretionary trading.
 This article lists the main features of PAL.

 Price Action Lab has three main functions: search for price patterns, scan for price patterns and P-indicator calculations.
 The search function may be used by system traders for trading algo discovery and the other two functions may be used mainly by discretionary traders.
-A demo may be requested by following the procedure outlined here.

 The Search Function